 How, I asked, could he be the leader that he wanted his boss to be?
 And how could he do that from where he was?

-Although not a senior decision-maker within the business, there were thousands of others around him who felt as he did.
+Although not a senior decision-maker within the business, there were hundreds of others around him who felt as he did.
 What was he doing to share information, provide guidance, create an environment that supported his colleagues to feel valued and engaged?

 What he needed was an experiment in leadership at the most local of levels: himself.